Well, folks, only 5 more days to go!!! But since I haven't updated in about that long, here it is!

 except for the computer lab which is miraculously air

 conditioned.
-I even got to see the infamous screen
+I even got to see the

 he built in his dorm room.
 Pretty cool.
 We went to a kebab